Understanding narcissistic abuse through the Power and Control Wheel

 Does any of this resonate?

-• Nothing you do is ever enough — and somehow, you’re always the problem
+- Nothing you do is enough — somehow, you’re always the problem

-• You walk on eggshells, never knowing which version of them you’ll get
+- You walk on eggshells, never knowing which version you’ll get

 What you’re experiencing has a name.
 It can be explained.
 You have been a victim of narcissistic abuse.
 And there is a way through it.

-What I offer is not therapy.
-It is not a helpline with a waiting list.
-It is direct, informed, human support — from someone who understands the patterns, the tactics, the neurobiological impact, and what it actually takes to move forward.
+Direct, informed, human support — from someone who understands the patterns, the tactics, the alienation, the smearing and coercion, the neurobiological impact, the daily challenges, and what it actually takes to move away from narcissist control – and forwards.

-A Chat — Start here.
-A conversation with someone who gets it.
+A Clarity Call — A phone or Zoom conversation with someone who gets it.
 No pressure, no judgment, no jargon.

 One-to-One Coaching — Somatic, trauma-informed support at the pace your nervous system can handle.
 Understanding what happened, working with the body, finding a way forward.